Edith Wilton: Life

 Wilton was elected to be the prioress and her position became official on 6 January 1396.
 At that time there was about eleven nuns living at the priory with varying finances of about £118 per year.

 In 1414 a dispute began over ownership between Wilton and the Prior of Holy Trinity.
 The dispute was with Robert de Burnham, Prior of Holy Trinity (1407–1427) of County Norwich. de Burnham Prior pleaded that Wilton was wrongly described as Prioress of Carrow as Richard I granted the City of Norwich to the citizens, and the city was in the County of Norfolk till Henry IV separated it and made it a County of itself, which granted the citizens jurisdiction over Carrowe as "within a parcel of the City of Norwich."
 The Prior further stated that Carrowe was in the parish of Bracondale which is in the County of Norfolk and was never in the City of Norwich.
 The court ruled in favor of Wilton stating that Carrow was a parcel of the City of Norwich.

 Wilton also won litigation where she and another nun were accused of harbouring the murderers of William Koc of Trowse by his widow.
-Trowse had been killed in 1415 at a catedral property in Lakenham on 16 August 1415.
+Trowse had been killed in 1415 at a cathedral property in Lakenham on 16 August 1415.
 Wilton had to travel to London to defend herself.
 She was arrested and was only released when her supporters from Norwich proved surety.
 The charges were not dropped until 1418 after many adjournments.
 In return Wilton accused the two monks of driving away her cattle.
 In October 1419 the nuns and the monks made peace.
 They agreed the jurisdiction of each of their houses and the expensive court cases ceased.